JoeAxelrod/axelrod.co.il/README.md

 The server will start on http://localhost:3001.
-The server will start on http://localhost:3000.
+The client will start on http://localhost:3000.

 ## Usage